-The Minister accepted that Craigavon does have some problems with trolley waits but the Department was trying to address those problems with additional community care packages etc. Dr Deeney advised Minister that there were also serious concerns about the management team of the SLT as they are all from Fermanagh and are therefore prejudiced.
-Mr Simpson advised Dr Deeney that was not the case for a number of members of the team, for example Bridget O'Rawe, Director of Corporate Affairs, is originally from Belfast.
+Fermanagh and are therefore prejudiced.
+Mr Simpson advised Dr Deeney that was not the case as Bridget O'Rawe, Director of Corporate Affairs is originally from Belfast.
 Dr Deeney advised that the healthcare staff and their families all support him and they believe that the decision on the location of the hospital was prejudiced by Trust management.
-Mr Simpson asked Dr Deeney if he was saying that because some of the Trust management staff live in Fermanagh they skewed the decision.
+Mr Simpson asked Dr Deeney if he was saying that because some of the Trust staff live in Fermanagh they skewed the decision.
 Dr Deeney confirmed that was what he was saying.
 The Minister advised Dr Deeney that this was a very serious allegation and in fact would be a criminal offence and again would need evidence to support this allegation.

-The Minister advised Dr Deeney that a programme of investment for sustaining services at Tyrone County Hospital was supported by the Department, the WHSSB and SLT, and gave examples of the investment such as:
+The Minister advised Dr Deeney that in relation to services a programme of investment for sustaining services at Tyrone County Hospital was supported by the Department, the WHSSB and Sperrin Lakeland Trust, examples of the investment are: